brandlewco/jesserieser-hugo-cc/content/collections/the-wall-street-journal.md

   meta_description: Placeholder Description
   meta_title: WSJ The 4 Seasons
 title: The Wall Street Journal
-collection_meta: 'Four Seasons Resort Scottsdale at '
+collection_meta: Four Seasons Resort Scottsdale
 collection_meta_2: at Troon North
 collection_description: >-
   The Cheapest Four Seasons Is a Bargain—if You Can Stand the Heat.